 Uninsured Motorist (UM) and Underinsured Motorist (UIM) Coverage

 North Carolina also requires drivers to buy uninsured motorist (UM) and underinsured motorist (UIM) coverage.
 This protects you if you’re in a car accident with someone who either has no insurance or doesn’t have enough.
-According to the III, about 7.4% of the drivers in North Carolina don’t have insurance.
+According to the III, about 7.4% of NC drivers drive uninsured.

 - $30,000 of bodily injury liability (BIL) per person and $60,000 per accident